deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

         phase.
     *   Domain labels cannot begin with a dash.
     *   Missing type attribute for contact.
+    *   The provided mark is not yet valid.
+    *   The provided mark has expired.
     *   Signed marks must be encoded.
     *   Certificate used in signed mark signature has expired.
     *   Certificate parsing error, or possibly a bad provider or algorithm.